 The project aims to offer artistic, high quality theatre using an intercultural approach in a culturally important context such as the Paolo Pini, aimed at youth living on the outskirts of Milan, that engenders cultural participation, connecting big cultural themes with the life led by the youths, which is characterized by marginality and cultural poverty.

-In 2018 AMI supports three paths of artistic research for adolescents:
+In 2020 AMI supports four paths of artistic research for adolescents: